ANA, JAL hope 787 problems are behind them

 It has come as welcome news for Japan's major airlines that their customers do not seem to be worried about flying on Boeing 787s since the aircraft's return to service.
 Concerns have also eased regarding the effect of the 787's battery problems on their delivery schedules.
 When All Nippon Airways and Japan Airlines announced they would resume 787 flights on June 1, the big question was whether travelers would be nervous about booking seats on the aircraft.
 After all, the 787s were ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "787 Headaches Ease For Japanese Carriers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "787 Headaches Ease For Japanese Carriers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.